Ashwanikumarkashyap/object-detection-Faster-CNN/readme.md

-# Object Detection with Faster CNN
+# Object Detection with Faster RCNN

 ##  Goals

-This project a work of fiction written from the perspective of a 2020 researcher traveling back in time to mid 2013 to share some 2020 xNNbased application ideas - Object Detection using Faster CNN.
+This project a work of fiction written from the perspective of a 2020 researcher traveling back in time to mid 2013 to share some 2020 xNNbased application ideas - Object Detection using Faster RCNN.
 The references to credit the actual inventors of the various ideas is provided at the end

 ##  Setup